maxadamski/maxadamski.github.io/posts/main.md

 I'm a computer science student at the
 [Poznań University of Technology](https://www.put.poznan.pl).
 Currently, I'm mostly interested in machine learning.
-I love free software and old-school command line.
+I also love free software and old-school command line.

 ### Interests